 Jon G. (Jerry) Laiche, B.A., M.A. is a working historian, writer, and co-author of “1718: The Petticoat Rebellion Cookbook.”
-He is a twenty-year veteran teacher and scholar, having taught courses in Louisiana, American, World History, and is a member of the Louisiana Historical Society.
+He is a twenty-year veteran teacher and scholar, having taught courses in Louisiana, American, World History.

 During his teaching tenure, Jerry also was the recipient of two grants from the Louisiana Endowment for the Humanities.
 The grants enabled his school to establish the first High School Women’s Studies program in New Orleans.
 He was the founding Director of the Archdiocesan Teacher Learning Center (Computers in the Classroom).

 For three years, he owned and operated “The Philosopher’s Stone” a bookstore on the Northshore specializing in rare and antiquarian volumes.
-With his smart and beautiful wife, Beth, he currently owns and operates Technical Support Services, Inc. an umbrella organization offering book editing services, informative and entertaining blogs, related books and e-publications and a website detailing all the services offered.
-He currently lives with his wife at Beltaine Grove, 40 miles north of New Orleans’ Lake Pontchartrain.
+With his smart and beautiful wife, Beth, he currently owns and operates Technical Support Services, Inc. an umbrella organization offering book editing services, informative and entertaining blogs and a website detailing all the services offered.
+He currently lives with his wife at Beltaine Grove, 35 miles north of New Orleans’ Lake Pontchartrain.